 The passing of the Protection of State Information Bill came as no surprise as all indications were that the ANC would use their majority to push the legislation through Parliament.

 This is according to Dale McKinley, spokesperson for the Right2Know campaign, a coalition of civil society organisations that has widely campaigned against the Bill.

+The National Assembly passed the Protection of Information Bill on Tuesday with 229 votes in favour.
 There were 107 votes against the Bill and two abstentions.
 The Bill was adopted by majority vote after the Democratic Alliance called for the Bill to be postponed.

 Opposition parties present in the House voted against the measure, while hundreds of black-clad activists protested against it outside the gates of Parliament and elsewhere in the country.
 Editors who attended the parliamentary session staged a walk-out after the Bill was voted in.

 McKinley said the ANC had “run roughshod” over the concerns of the public.
 “The ANC is moving further and further away from being a party that listens to its constituents,” he said, pointing out that public consultations on the Bill had not been held.
 But McKinley said “the battle is not over”.

 “The ANC is going to find out that you cannot constrain information.
 You cannot suppress the truth,” he said.

 Mail & Guardian editor-in-chief Nic Dawes, said he was disappointed that ANC MPs had decided to vote in favour of the Bill.

 “So many South Africans made it clear that the Bill is a danger to democracy and it wouldn’t have been that difficult to make some final changes to it.
 Instead we’re left with a flawed and dangerous legislation,” he said.

 The Bill gives the state broad-sweeping rights to classify information it deems as sensitive as secret and there is no provision to allow whistleblowers to leak information that may be in the public interest without facing legal censure.